 TeamCity supports Git LFS for agent-side checkout.
 To use it, install git 1.8.+ and Git LFS on the build agent machine.
 Git LFS should be enabled using the

-git lfs install command (on Windows an elevated command prompt may be needed).
-More information is available in Git LFS documentation.
+git lfs install command (on Windows, an elevated command prompt may be needed).
+More information is available in the Git LFS documentation.

 The idle timeout for communication with the remote repository.
 If no data were sent or received during this timeout, the plugin throws a timeout error to prevent hanging of the process forever.